US flight rules on China visits will pose new airline challenges

 WASHINGTON: The U.S. Department of Homeland Security (DHS) issued rules on Sunday to implement new restrictions on Americans who have recently visited China to address the threat of the coronavirus.

-American Airlines Inc said Sunday it encouraged U.S.-bound passengers "to arrive at the airport three hours early as we expect this additional screening will lengthen the normal check-in process."
+American Airlines said on Sunday it encouraged U.S.-bound passengers "to arrive at the airport three hours early as we expect this additional screening will lengthen the normal check-in process."

 The United States said Friday that for flights departing after 5 p.m.
 EST Sunday, it will bar entry to nearly all foreign visitors who have been in China within the last two weeks.